 1. Linguistics vs. Statistics: BPE discovers morphemes (un-, -ing, -ness) without linguistic rules.
 Is this "learning" morphology, or just pattern matching?

-2. Cross-lingual tokenization: Should we use the same tokenizer for all languages?
+2. Cross-lingual tokenization: should we use the same tokenizer for all languages?
 What are the trade-offs?

-3. Semantic preservation: Does breaking "unhappy" into ["un", "happy"] preserve meaning?
+3. Semantic preservation: does breaking "unhappy" into ["un", "happy"] preserve meaning?
 What about "butterfly"?

-4. Human vs. machine: Humans don't consciously tokenize words.
+4. Human vs. machine: humans don't consciously tokenize words.
 Why do machines need to?

-5. Future directions: Will we move toward character-level or byte-level models that don't need tokenization?
+5. Future directions: will we move toward character-level or byte-level models that don't need tokenization?

 Key takeaways